fahsoder/python-auth/README.md

 ## Python Flask Authentication

-Python autentication poc to test and develop ways to autenticate.
+Python authentication poc to test and develop ways to autenticate.

 ## Installation